 - 9.4 Applicants for all regular salaried and hourly wage personnel, full-time and part-time, nineteen years and older, of the Archdiocese or its Parishes/Schools.
 Individuals in this category include, but are not limited to all clergy, religious men and women, school personnel, seminarians, directors, coordinators and facilitators of religious education and youth ministry, pastoral associates, parish-sponsored organizations and ministries, religious education teachers, music ministers, camp counselors, youth ministers, secretaries and maintenance personnel. - 9.5 All individuals seeking employment must complete an application for employment at the Archdiocese or one of its Parishes/Schools. - 9.6 All individuals must create an account on the data platform; acknowledge the Code of Conduct; register for and attend a Safe Environment training session; and complete information for and consent to a background check.
+A testimonial letter may be required in certain circumstances to complete the background check.
 Individuals who complete this process successfully, and have an approved background check will be Safe Environment Certified. - 9.7 The Victim Outreach and Prevention Director or designated other will review any concerns disclosed by a background check with a violation and discuss concerns with the hiring authority.
 In the case of a parish and/or school applicant, the Pastor and/or Administrator, in consultation with the Victim Outreach and Prevention Director will make the final decision regarding the qualification of an applicant for a position.
 In the case of an Archdiocesan, clergy or seminarian applicant, the Chancellor will make the final decision regarding the hiring.